Three Incoming Hoos Competing at World Junior Squash Championships

 Charlotte Pastel will represent the USA on the women’s side with Oscar Okonkwo doing so on the men’s side.
 Juan Irisarri will represent Colombia.

 Pastel, a 9-16 seed, had a first round bye and began action on Monday in the Round of 64.
-She won her opening match to move on to the third round.

-Okonkwo, a 17-32 seed, has advanced to the second round where he will face Shivan Agarwal on Tuesday.
-The winner will also play a third-round match on Tuesday.
+She has advanced to Wednesday’s Round of 16 match-up against 3/4 seed Nadien Elhammamy of Egypt.
+The two will be playing on the glass court at 8 am ET.

 234 of the world’s best squash talents aged under 19 will compete in the individual championships July 21-26 with the team event following at the same venue from July 27-01 August.